Jolanrensen/KHomeAssistant/README.md

 val light2 = Light["light2"]
 val light3 = Light["light3"]
 ```
-can be shortened to (only inside a function):
+can (only inside a function) be shortened to:
 ```kotlin
 val (light1, light2, light3) = Light["light1", "light2", "light3"]
 ```